-The draft Johnston Street Local Area Plan was considered by council on 5th June 2012, noting that residents wanted to reduce the impact of through traffic, before being adopted in 2015.
+The Johnston Street Local Area Plan was adopted in 2015, after being considered by council on 5th June 2012, noting that residents wanted to reduce the impact of through traffic.

 The public realm along Johnston Street is characterised by the busy traffic environment and relatively bare, narrow footpaths with few trees or landscape elements.
 The physical nature of Johnston Street sees much of the street space devoted to the road and very little for footpaths and public spaces.Johnston Street Local Area Plan 2015